rockman007372/Obsidian-Vault/Document Object Model.md

 ![[Pasted image 20220613113812.png|500]]

 [[JavaScript]] is commonly used to interact with the DOM, allowing developers to write code that can dynamically modify the content and behavior of web pages in response to user interactions or other events.
-For example, JavaScript can be used to add, remove, or modify HTML elements on the page, change their style or position, and respond to user input like mouse clicks or keyboard events.
+See [[JavaScript DOM Manipulation]].